 If I move now, what about my job?

 Let’s say, you are done listing all the expenses needed when moving and you see that you have the budget to cover it all up.
 Next question you need to ask yourself is, ‘what about my job?’
 If you are moving because of a new job, your decision of whether to move or when to move is up to the company.

 But if you are moving and knowing that you need to find a new and better job, you need to set the date of moving after you have found the perfect job in that new place.
 This is to ensure financial stability for you and your family.

 Finding a job is not easy especially if you are looking for a job in a place where you don’t live.
 Check out the job market in the new city or town you are moving to.
-Do they have better job market?
+Do they have a better job market?
 Are you going to land in a job better than your previous job?
 What about the salary and the cost of living in the area?
-All these questions need to be answered positively so you could say yes on moving.
+All these questions need to be answered positively so you could say yes about moving.